Skip to content

 Announced by the Biden Administration Oct.
 23, the region’s Kansas City Inclusive Biologics and Biomanufacturing Tech Hub (KC BioHub) was selected from 387 applications; only 31 cities were designated as “tech hubs” of advanced research and development and innovation.

-The region’s biologic ecosystem – including more than 70 partner organizations representing academia (including all four regional research universities and two-year colleges – University of Kansas, Kansas State University, University of Missouri – Columbia, and University of Missouri – Kansas City, Donnelly College, Metropolitan Community College, and Kansas City Kansas Community College), entrepreneurship, corporations, government, workforce development, and venture capital – now has the opportunity to receive up to $70 million in federal funding.
+The region’s biologic ecosystem – including more than 70 organizations representing academia (including all four regional research universities and two-year colleges – University of Kansas, Kansas State University, University of Missouri – Columbia, and University of Missouri – Kansas City, Donnelly College, Metropolitan Community College, and Kansas City Kansas Community College), entrepreneurship, corporations, government, workforce development, and venture capital – now has the opportunity to receive up to $70 million in federal funding.

 “Today’s announcement is truly a validation of that vision, a recognition that for inclusive economies to thrive, we need to be intentional – spurring growth not just on the coasts, but also here in the Heartland,” said DeAngela Burns-Wallace, Ed.D., Kauffman Foundation president and CEO, from the podium during a press conference at Union Station in Kansas City, Missouri on Monday.
 She was joined by U.S. Sen. Jerry Moran, R-Kan., U.S. Representative Emanuel Cleaver II, D-Mo., and Kansas City Mayor Quinton Lucas.